annashipman/annashipman.github.io/_posts/2021-03-10-finance-part-2.md

 ## How you pay for things is important

 What makes a strategy viable is how you are going to pay for it.
-Whether you pay now or over time can move something viable to non-viable.
+Whether you pay now or over time can move something from being viable to non-viable.

 Our instructor gave us a case study of a new company that went under because they made a few wrong decisions.
 1. They invested some cash when they should have borrowed it, repaying over 10 years, i.e. they should have increased their gearing.
 And 2.
 They paid for the first lot of materials in the first month, instead of negotiating 30 days with the supplier.
 She described this as 'mismanagement of funding' and even though they made a profit, the company went under.